Driver’s License Restoration Glossary of Terms

 Conviction: when a person has been found guilty of the charges he or she has been facing.
 After conviction, a person will face sentencing.

-DAAD/DLAD Hearing: The Michigan Secretary of State Driver Assessment and Appeal Division (DAAD) hears driver’s license restoration cases.
-In a DAAD hearing, you and your lawyer will work to prove you deserve your license back.
+Drivers License Appeal Hearing: The Michigan Secretary of State Driver's Office of Hearings and Administrative Oversight section hears driver’s license restoration cases.
+In a driver license appeal hearing, you and your lawyer will work to prove you deserve your license back.